Milk Alternatives to Add to Your Coffeepbfycom

 Soy milk has actually been around quite a while but has remained very popular worldwide.
 Soy milk is a completely plant based and natural milk alternative that has a very slight almost nutty flavour.
 This compliments the coffee very well as it is only subtle but it does have a slightly thicker texture than regular milk and will separate from the coffee if left standing too long.

-Coconut milk is fairly new and whilst it is very pleasant (if you like coconut), the flavor does tend to overpower the coffee almost entirely, which if you enjoy your coffee, is not great.
+Coconut milk is fairly new and whilst it is very pleasant (if you like coconut), the flavour does tend to overpower the coffee almost entirely, which if you enjoy your coffee, is not great.
 The consistency is more like regular milk than soy milk however, and whilst you might not want to add coconut milk to your flat white, it is extremely good in a hot chocolate.

 Oat milk is probably the most similar substitute for regular milk, with an ever so slight sweet flavour and an average consistency when added to coffee.
 The flavour is not at all overpowering and is a milky addition to coffee.
 If you are looking to replace cow’s milk entirely without compromising the flavour of your coffee, then this may be your best option.